mshilts1/biostoreCapacity/README.md

 where:
 $enrollment$ is the expected number of participants from whom specimens will be collected from.
+WE DO NOT HAVE THIS DATA.
 $collection$ is the biospecimen collection schedule over time.
 $tubes$ is the number of tubes per each biospecimen collection kit.
 $loss$ is some sort of drop-out rate; participant drop-out, not all tubes from a kit being returned to the biorepository, etc.

-The final model might be something mixing the two above models:
+The final model would be something mixing the two above models:

 $$FF_{mixed} = f(FF_{t+1},FF_{pv, error})$$